Split174/kvrest/README.md

 ## Why?

 **Because I can**.
 I'm tired of mongo/postgresql/etc support for my small projects.
-Endless choice of providers, headache with migration to your servers, etc.
+Endless choice of providers, headache with migration to your servers, etc. (I also wanted to practice golang)

-(I also wanted to practice golang)
+**Make coding fun again.**

 ## Cloud usage